 Something not obvious but must come after an experience with a particular technology or tool.
 Sooner or later a developer would have to deal with the problem.

 Of course, sometimes the processes in a company may prevent a developer from exploring these himself, on the other hand, figuring out why a certain process is in place is a sign of curiosity.

-Examples below are knowledge gaps I have seen across companies, projects and developers, familiar only with basics of the tool or language.
+Examples below are knowledge gaps I have seen across companies and projects, where developers were familiar only with basics of the tool or language.